qeesung/gitaly/cmd/gitaly-ssh/README.md

 installation.
 It acts as a plugin to `git fetch` using the `GIT_SSH_COMMAND` environment variable.

-We created gitaly-ssh because needed a way to pull Git data from one Gitaly server to another, without going through one of the "front doors" of GitLab: gitlab-shell (Git SSH) or gitlab-workhorse (Git HTTP).
+We created gitaly-ssh because we needed a way to pull Git data from one Gitaly server to another, without going through one of the "front doors" of GitLab: gitlab-shell (Git SSH) or gitlab-workhorse (Git HTTP).
 To avoid building a special RPC for this, we re-used the